 Man Utd & Arsenal receive opportunity to sign Kolo Muani

-Manchester United and Arsenal have reportedly been handed the opportunity to sign Paris Saint-Germain star Randal Kolo Muani, as per journalist Graeme Bailey.
+Manchester United and Arsenal have reportedly been handed the opportunity to sign Paris Saint-Germain star Randal Kolo Muani in January, as per the Spanish outlet Fichajes.

-The Red Devils decided to strengthen the centre-forward position by signing Rasmus Hojlund last year.
-Although the youngster showcased glimpses of his qualities at times for United last term, he couldn’t manage to address Erik ten Hag’s side’s goal-scoring issues.
+The Red Devils bolstered the attacking department by signing Joshua Zirkzee in the summer.
+But, the Dutchman has had a tough start to his life at Old Trafford, although he managed to find the back of the net in his Premier League debut.

-So, they opted to reinforce the number nine position by purchasing Joshua Zirkzee from Bologna in the summer.
-But, he has had a tough start to this season.
+Now, Fichajes states that following Zirkzee’s struggle in the English top-flight, the 23-year-old’s departure can’t be ruled out with Juventus interested in signing him.
+If that were to happen then, Man Utd would have to hire a new striker.

 Battle

-Arsenal currently have Kai Havertz and Gabriel Jesus as the centre-forward options.
-So, Arsenal could do with adding a new striker next year to strengthen the frontline.
+So, having been impressed by the Frenchman’s performances for the Eagles, PSG opted to spend big to hire him.
+However, he never managed to find his feet at Parc des Princes.

-Despite his struggle at PSG, Kolo Muani remains a key figure for France under Didier Deschamps and he even scored a brace against Belgaum in this international break.
+The forward, valued at around £33m by Transfermarkt, has a contract until 2028 with Luis Enrique’s side so they are unlikely to allow his departure for cheap, considering they splashed around £70m for him.

-Spending big money for Kolo Muani would be a huge gamble for Man Utd or Arsenal if either club opt to do that, due to his recent struggles at PSG.
-Therefore, Arsenal or Man Utd would be better off exploring other options to reinforce the attack.
+But, it would be a big gamble for Man Utd or Arsenal if either club opt to spend big for Kolo Muani, bearing in mind his recent struggles.

-It is going to be interesting to see whether the North London club or the record Premier League champions eventually decide to make a concrete approach to get the deal done.
+It is going to be interesting to see whether the North London club or the record Premier League champions eventually go head-to-head with each other over this deal in the January window to reinforce their attacking department.

 Other News